peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 * Great use of open data.
 You never know what it will be used for

 ## Closing Remarks
- * Thank you again to our sponsers: Government of PEI, Starup Zone and Binary Star
+ * Thank you again to our sponsers: Government of PEI, Startup Zone and Binary Star